Sunday, June 30, 2019

 2

-Thus, Gnani’s contact with it is merely like that of a piece of sandalwood, which has long been under water and has thereby come to acquire a bad odor.
-For a while, the fragrance of the sandalwood been suppressed and the bad odor prevails.
-However, if the sandalwood rubbed a little, the bad odor disappears and the natural fragrance of the sandalwood becomes predominant.
+Thus, Gnani’s contact with it is merely like that of a piece of sandalwood, which has long been underwater and has thereby come to acquire a bad odor.
+For a while, the fragrance of the sandalwood has been suppressed and the bad odor prevails.
+However, if the sandalwood is rubbed a little, the bad odor disappears and the natural fragrance of the sandalwood becomes predominant.

-Until you hold the Self as ‘I AM one remains in the Grip of individuality.
+Until you hold the Self as ‘I AM one remain in the Grip of individuality.
 Individuality is the product of ignorance.

 The world in which we exist (waking) is a mere superimposition like seeing a snake superimposed on a rope on a dark night.

-Thus, Gnani’s contact with it is merely like that of a piece of sandalwood, which has long been under water and has thereby come to acquire a bad odor.
-For a while, the fragrance of the sandalwood been suppressed and the bad odor prevails.
-However, if the sandalwood rubbed a little, the bad odor disappears and the natural fragrance of the sandalwood becomes predominant.
+Thus, Gnani’s contact with it is merely like that of a piece of sandalwood, which has long been underwater and has thereby come to acquire a bad odor.
+For a while, the fragrance of the sandalwood has been suppressed and the bad odor prevails.
+However, if the sandalwood is rubbed a little, the bad odor disappears and the natural fragrance of the sandalwood becomes predominant.

-Renouncing the worldly life and accepting sanyasa or monk-hood means the incapacity to think deeper, impotency to inquire and reason.
+Renouncing the worldly life and accepting sanyasa or monkhood means the incapacity to think deeper, and the impotency to inquire and reason.

 The idea of following the Gurus and their teaching belongs to religion or yoga, not spirituality.
 In the path of wisdom, there is no need for any Guru or any teaching.